netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD","SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Additionally, the document utilizes the following abbreviations:

-OTLP:
-: OpenTelemetry protocol as defined by {{OpenTelemetry}}

-M.E.L.T:
-: Metrics, Events, Logs and Traces

-gNMI:
-: gRPC Network Management Interface, as defined by {{gNMI}}

 # RESTCONF Extensions